jamie082/py_chat_bot/README.md

 <p>One of the questions to ask the bot</p>
 Hello my name is Jamie.
 What is your name<br />
 # py_chat_bot

+##
+Implementation
+1. The user enters text
+2. The bot responds